 Sometimes appointing employees into vacant positions is appropriate.
-The President may appoint an internal or external candidate to fill Exempt and Administrator positions without recruiting for the position.
+The President may appoint an internal or external candidate to fill Exempt and Administrator positions as well as non-permanent Classified positions without recruiting for the position.
 Appointments are reviewed by the Executive Leadership Team prior to final appointment by the President.